-Small Spacecraft Avionics (SSA) consist of all the electronic subsystems, components, instruments, and functional elements of the spacecraft platform, including the primary flight subelements Command and Data Handling (CDH) and Flight Software (FSW), as well as other critical flight subsystems such as Payload and Subsystems Avionics (PSA).
-All must be configurable into specific mission platforms, architectures, and protocols, and be governed by appropriate operations concepts, development environments, standards, and tools.
+Small Spacecraft Avionics (SSA) consist of all the electronic subsystems, components, instruments, and functional elements of the spacecraft platform, including the primary flight sub-elements Command and Data Handling (CDH) and Flight Software (FSW), as well as other critical flight subsystems such as Payload and Subsystems Avionics (PSA).
+These subsystems are configured for specific mission platforms, architectures, and protocols, and are governed by appropriate operations concepts, development environments, standards, and tools.
 The CDH and FSW are the brain and nervous system of the integrated avionics system, and generally provide command, control, communication, and data management interfaces with all other subsystems in some manner, whether in a direct point-to-point, distributed, integrated, or hybrid computing mode.
 The avionics system is essentially the foundation for all components and their functions integrated on the spacecraft.
 As the nature of the mission influences the avionics architecture design, there is a large degree of variability in avionics systems.